HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 transform.Rotate(0, 1, 0);
 {{</highlight>}}
 This would rotate the object around the Y axis by a given value.

 What you can’t do however is assign a Vector3 directly to the Rotation value.
 Rotations in Unity are stored in Quaternions.
 Quaternions take in four values and help in avoiding some problems with rotations in 3D space.
-To set Rotation values, you would need to use this mehtod:
+To set Rotation values, you would need to use this method:
 {{<highlight c>}}
 transform.rotation = Quaternion.Euler(0,1,0);
 {{</highlight>}}